Ami Shelef: Biography

-Shelef was born in Haifa, Palestine, and was 1.96 m (6 ft 5 in) tall.
+Shelef was born in Haifa, Mandatory Palestine.
+He was 1.96 m (6 ft 5 in) tall.

+Sports career

-He played in the Israel Basketball Premier League for Hapoel Givat Brenner and Hapoel Tel Aviv.
+Shelef played in the Israel Basketball Premier League for Hapoel Givat Brenner and Hapoel Tel Aviv.

 Shelef competed for the Israeli national basketball team.
 He played in the 1961 European Championship for Men, 1963 European Championship for Men, 1965 European Championship for Men, and 1966 Asian Games Basketball Championship (winning a gold medal).

-Later, Shelef was a physical education teacher in Be'er Sheva, and coached Hapoel Petah Tikva and Hapoel Tel Aviv.
+After retiring as an active player, Shelef worked as a physical education teacher in Be'er Sheva, and coached Hapoel Petah Tikva and Hapoel Tel Aviv.
 His sons Uri Shelef and Gur Shelef also played in the Israel Basketball Premier League, and for the Israeli national basketball team.

 He died of cancer at 52 years of age.